farishm/training_courses/README.md

 # TrainingCourses

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.3.
+This project was developed in Angular 5 and generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.3.

 ## Development server